Experience the Flow

 property below.

-This is an array of string chain names listing the networks you want to be available for selection to the user.
+This is an array of string chain names listing the networks you want to be

 Available chains include: